DaveParillo/OpenDSA/RST/en/Biography/CarlGauss.rst

 Gauss died in Göttingen, at the age of 78 on Februray 23, 1855.
 In Brunswick, there is a statue of him.
-It base is, appropriately, a 17 pointed star.
+Its base is, appropriately, a 17 pointed star.